I’m not gonna lie, last week was a rough one for me. As I struggled to hold onto hope.

 So if you’ve been feeling anxious about the state of the world, or anything else in your life, I get it.

-Here are 6 ways (the same ones I used last week) to help reignite your hope.
-And reclaim your power:
+Here are 6 ways to help you hold onto hope.
+And reclaim your power…

 1) Protect your inner peace:

-As my friend & fellow coach Marlene said: empathic women are like sponges.
-We soak up the world’s pain.
+As a friend recently said: “empathic women are like sponges.
+We soak up the world’s pain.”

 While I realize that turning off the news may not be your thing, I do encourage you to watch less of it.